box/box-python-sdk-gen/docs/zip_downloads.md

 - zip_download_id `str`
   - The unique identifier that represent this &#x60;zip&#x60; archive.
   - Used as `zip_download_id` in path `path` of the API call
+- headers `GetZipDownloadContentHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `ByteStream`.

+Returns the content of the items requested for this download, formatted as a stream of files and folders in a &#x60;zip&#x60; archive.

 ## Get zip download status